STEM Ambassadors & outreach

 - We support and promote national events such as the UK Big Bang Science Fair with over 70,000 visitors each year.
 The importance of ‘if it can’t be seen it might not real’ is not lost on us.

 - 50% of our 60 STEM Ambassadors who support this event will be women.

 - Indeed about 30% of our 1,250 STEM Ambassadors who go out into schools and communities to inspire and engage are women too.

 - Our Rolls-Royce Women’s Network plays a key role in attraction, designing and delivering girls into engineering and daughters into work events across our major sites.

 - Rolls-Royce also sponsors and helps deliver the Talent2030 programme.
-A national engineering competition for girls it aims to encourage girls aged 11-18 to solve the major challenges of the 21st Century using engineering solutions.
+A national engineering competition it aims to encourage girls aged 11-18 to solve the major challenges of the 21st Century using engineering solutions.